Instruction for Authors

 Authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 Examples of potential sources of bias include affiliations, funding sources, stock ownership, honoraria, paid expert testimony, patent applications/registrations that may constitute conflicts of interest.
-These statement should be provided by the corresponding author on behalf of all authors when submit the manuscript.
+These statements should be provided by the corresponding author on behalf of all authors when submitting the manuscript.

 12. Acknowledgment: This section is used to acknowledge the contributions of institution authorities who provided the facilities to carry out the research work or those anyone who assisted in the study whose contributions did not rise in the view of the principal investigator to authorship and to credit the funding agencies that supported the work, etc. should be brief.

 References: References should be listed at the end of the paper in alphabetical order.
 Articles in preparation or articles submitted for publication, unpublished observations, personal communications, etc. should not be included in the reference list.
 Journal names are abbreviated according to Biological Abstracts and correctly format the references of your paper.
 The authors are fully responsible for the accuracy of the references.

 Examples: All the references must be in the following order.

 Amsath, A., 2002.
 Studies on predatory efficiency of the water stick insect, Ranatra filiformis on mosquito larva, Culex fatigans.
 J. Exp.
 Zool., 6: 93-98.

 Annalakshmi, G. and Amsath, A., 2012.
 An assessment water quality of river Cauvery and its tributaries Arasalar with reference to physico-chemical parameters at Tanjore Dt Tamil Nadu, India.
 Int.
 J. App.
 Bio.
 Phar.
 Tech., 3(1): 269-279.